maliknie/lilo.blog/content/posts/the-math-behind-machine-learning-gradient-descent-vs-closed-form-in-linear-regression/index.md

 ### Closed-Form Solution

 Finding the closed-form solution is an analytical approach alternative to gradient descent to optimize the loss function.
-It offers an exact solution for the parameters *a* and *b* in one step.
+It offers an exact solution for the parameters *m* and *b* in one step.
 For a simple model, like linear regression, and a small dataset it's computationally efficient, but as complexity and size of the dataset grow, finding the closed-form solution become inefficient or even impossible.

 #### How does it work?